arzoo14/PCP-books/docs/UAG/PerformanceMetricsInferenceEngine.rst

 A warning is issued, and the expression is put on a wait list.
 The wait list is checked periodically (about every five minutes) to see if the metric descriptor has become available.
 If an error is detected at this time, a message is printed to the standard error stream (**stderr**) and the offending expression is set aside.

-⁠Creating pmie Rules with pmieconf
+Creating pmie Rules with pmieconf
 **********************************

 The **pmieconf** tool is a command line utility that is designed to aid the specification of **pmie** rules from parameterized versions of the rules. **pmieconf** is